GeoKnow/DEER-Service/README.md

 ##Directories

-The Geolift-Service webapp folder should have the following subdirectories:
+The Deer-Service webapp folder should have the following subdirectories:

 	/config
 	/result